sn6uv/sn6uv.github.io/_posts/2019-12-31-beating-minesweeper-with-neural-networks.markdown

 simulation in Python.
 Some attempt was made to optimise this but it could be improved significantly by switching to a faster language like C++ or running multiple simulaitons in parallel on a more powerful machine.

+# Future work

+**CNNs**

+By flattening the input board to a $10 \\times h \\times w$ vector the network needs to learn the spatial relationships between input variables.
+A convolutional neural network (CNN) might generalise better, especially for larger input boards.
+Moreover, a CNN trained on one board size could also play on other boards, assuming a simlar mine density.
+A side-effect would be to reduce the model size.

+**Reinforcement learning**

+The goal is to optimise win rate; predicting mine locations is only useful towards that goal.
+A reinforcemnt learning approach, such as Q-learning might be more effective at increasing the win-rate, at the tradeoff of slower training rate.